 Looking for how stock options work?
 They give you the right but not the obligation to buy or sell shares of a stock for a specific price by a certain expiration date.
 Each options contract controls 100 shares of the stock.
 Options give traders the ability to buy and sell the contract by itself, or exercise the contract and receive physical shares.
 You’re able to trade big name companies without having to put out large amounts of capital.

 How Stock Options Work & Are They Worth It?

 - Stock options gives you the right but not the obligation to buy or sell a stock at an agreed upon price during a certain time period.
 Do they work and are they worth it?
 Yes, they are a very profitable trading strategy and a great way to trade large cap stocks using a fraction of the capital.

 Do you know how stock options work?
 Options have a reputation for being difficult and hard to understand.
 With a little patience and willingness to study you can learn how to trade options.
 You can make money in any market.
 Options have expiration dates so you can’t buy and hold forever.

 Options contracts allow you to trade large cap stocks without putting up as much capital.
 They are risky though so you need to know what you’re doing.

 When you’re learning how stock options work, remember that they have more components than stocks.
 One options contract is made up of 100 shares of a stock.

 The great things about options is the fact that you control 100 shares without having to pay the price.
 For example, lets say you wanted to buy 1 options contract that costs $1.42.

 There are 2 kinds of options contracts.
 They’re known as calls and puts.
+These are how stock options work.
 You buy calls when you believe a stock is going to go up.
 They’re basically the bullish option.

 Puts are bought or sold when you believe a stock is going to go down.
 This is the bearish option.
 The great thing about put options is that it’s like shorting.
 While some broker may not have shares to short, most brokers have put options.